What is Localization? All you Need to Know

 Transifex native

-Transifex, as a platform, offers plenty of solutions for achieving the ideal continuous localization workflow.
-Transifex Native, in particular, is our latest effort in creating a platform that’s as agile and seamless as possible.
+Transifex, as an AI-powered localization hub, offers plenty of solutions for achieving the ideal continuous localization workflow.
+Transifex Native, in particular, is the most agile and seamless option in the market.

 Feel free to refer to the last sections of this article for more information about that.